Amsterdam/design-system/packages/css/src/components/field/README.md

 # Field

-Wraps around a single input and can indicate if that input has a validation error.
+Wraps a single input and its related elements.
+May indicate that the input has a validation error.

 ## Guidelines